SeanBarry/data-structures-and-algorithms/README.md

 This repository is my collection of notes about and answers to popular algorithm questions.

-I'll aim to write solutions in Python, TypeScript and C++.
+I'll write all solutions in Python, with some in TypeScript and C++ too.